dataconstructors/dataconstructors.github.io/docs/index.md

 # Welcome to Data Constructors' Website

+> The purpose of abstraction is not to be vague but to create a new semantic
+> level in which one can be absolutely precise.
+Edsger Dikstra.

-We are a new startup and your technical partner in data analysis, software development, and formal verification.
-We conduct cutting-edge research for our own projects and offer the same expertise to clients.
-No technological hurdle is too high; we adapt and employ the most advanced and efficient toolchains to tackle your challenges.
+We are a startup of researchers and engineers specializing in abstraction, precision, and development.
+We conduct cutting-edge research for our projects and offer expertise to clients as technical partners in data analysis, software development, and formal verification.
+We overcome any technological challenge by adapting and employing the most advanced and efficient toolchains.

 # Data Analysis